Kilberz/kilberz/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a software developer and designer by profession. \
+💡 &nbsp; I'm a software developer. \
 ✍️ &nbsp; In my free time, I love taking Gunther (my dog) out for a long walk.\
-💬 &nbsp; Feel free to reach out to me for general consulting.\
+💬 &nbsp; Feel free to reach out to me for a chat.\
 ✉️ &nbsp; You can email me at jason@jasonkilby.co.uk I'll try to respond as soon as possible!\
-📄 &nbsp; You can check my [LinkedIn](https://www.linkedin.com/in/kilbers/) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack